AaronTechnic/AaronTechnic/README.md

 👋 Hi, I’m @AaronTechnic.

 I know how to code in Python.
+I'm also a Linux user.